fredrik-j-lindberg/discord-social-bot/README.md

 ## Features

-- **Event syncing with a role**
+### Event syncing with a role

 If your event has a `roleId="<idhere>"` in its description, whenever someone adds themselves to the event they receive the role, and vice versa

-- **Event reminders**
+### Event reminders

 If your event has a `channelId="<idhere>"` as well as `shouldRemind="true"` in its description, a reminder for the event will be sent ~24 hours before, pinging the ones set as interested

-- **User data**

-  _Note: Much of the userdata fields are required to opt in for on guild by guild basis in the guild config._
+### Member data

+#### Managing and viewing member data

+_Commands_

-  - Via /pii a user can enter user data about themselves
+- Via /pii a user can enter member data about themselves
-  - Via /whois you can view info about a user
+- Via /whois you can view info about a member
-  - Via /userdata you can list specific userdata
+- Via /memberdata you can list specific memberdata

+_Notes_

+- Some native discord stats are included in the stats, such as account creation date and server join date
+- Bot keeps track of some activity stats, such as reaction and message count
+- Member data fields generally require opt in on a guild level.
+This is configured in the guild config.
+- Member data is guild-scoped, so e.g. if you are in two separate guilds who both have the bot, the member data does not automatically sync between guilds.
+This is to make it possible for you to share data in guild X you do not necessarily want exposed in guild Y

+#### Birthdays

-  - Bot will wish happy birthday to those who have their birthday today
+Bot will wish happy birthday to those who have their birthday today

-    _Note: This requires the birthdayWishes channel to be set in the guild config_
+_Note: This requires the birthdayWishes channel to be set in the guild config and that the user has added their birthday via /pii_

-- **Random stuff**
+### Random stuff

 - If a message contains the text "christian server" the bot will respond with a cross, which is a reference to the legacy pg-13 status of the Eithon community

 ## Getting Started